ycpcs/cs360-spring2019/lectures/lecture29.md

 *Proof*

 Clearly when the algorithm terminates, the set *C* will be a vertex cover (since all edges will be touched by a vertex).
-Assume line 4 of the algorithm keeps the set of edges *A*.
+Assume the random edges the algorithm selects is the set *A*.
 To cover these edges, any vertex cover (including the optimal one *C*<sup>\*</sup>) needs to contain at least one endpoint for each edge.
-However in *A*, no two edges share an endpoint since once an edge is selected in line 4, all other edges incident to its endpoints are removed.
+However in *A*, no two edges share an endpoint since once an edge is selected, all other edges incident to its endpoints are removed.
 Therefore, no two edges in *A* are covered by the same vertex from *C*<sup>\*</sup> giving

 > \|*C*<sup>\*</sup>\| ≥ \|*A*\|